Switching up the flow as we add the prefix

 - "He asked me to be his personal assistantnote .

 - Inexplicably, the lines "He plucked my strings all the way to G / Went from major to minor, C to D" were kept intact, as well as "birds and the bees me".

 - Every line involving miscarriages was cut, with Anne Boleyn instead exclaiming, "Well, I lost my head!"

 - Boyish Short Hair: Anna of Cleves, the most masculine of the six queens, always has the shortest hair.
 The exemplar of this trope is Genesis Lynea◊ the second person to portray the queen, and a lesbian who wore pretty short hair during her time in Six.

 - Brainy Brunette:

-- Anne Boleyn historically, and at least a little during the musical.
+- Anne Boleyn historically, and sometimes in the musical depending on the actress.
 She was dark-haired and by all accounts brilliant.